openedx/edx-platform/docs/en_us/platform_api/source/user/accounts.rst

 .. _User Accounts API:

 ##################################################
-User Accounts API
+User API User Accounts Resource
 ##################################################

-This page contains information on using the User Accounts API to complete the following actions.
+With the User API **User Accounts** resource, you can complete the following tasks.

 * `Get and Update the User's Account Information`_